Frequently Asked Questions

 Every client is different so we start by taking a look at the bigger picture of your financial assets while comparing your long-term goals to how your current savings, income and expenses may or may not have you on track.
 I seek to get everything organized in on central spot - your client website - so we can then allocate your investments properly and work on financial planning objectives.
 It is paramount you are properly allocated according to your ability and willingness to tolerate risk.
 Most financial mistakes are purely psychological biases so it's important I get to know what makes clients tick and only then can we begin to effectively measure and reach goals.

 I do not run a mutual fund (where racking up expenses while trying to beat the market, and usually losing, is the norm) - in fact, most of the time we opt to invest WITH the market instead of trying to beat it.
 If after our initial meeting you want to move forward then we simply sign an agreement detailing our arrangement.
-I avoid complex financial instruments and a typical client will have a globally diversified mix of stocks, bonds and shorter-term cash/CDs.
+I avoid complex financial instruments and a typical client will have a globally diversified mix of stocks, bonds and shorter-term cash and fixed income.
 The official Form ADV Part 2A "brochure" for Alder Cove Capital, LLC can be found here.
 This document will provide much of the same information as a client investment advisory contract.

 I get a huge kick out of reversing the trend of high-cost, low-value financial "advice" one client at a time.